Quantum cooling activated by coherently-controlled thermalisation: Local Gibbs states of target system and reservoirs qubits when attaining cooling branch in controlled-SWAPs scheme

 when we calculate the local Gibbs state of the reservoir qubit 1 by tracing out the target system and reservoir qubits 2, 3, we see that the terms in (\ref{dis1}) give rise to the same terms as those in (\ref{offswap31}), where the first 2 terms in (\ref{dis1}) give $T^3$ while the third one gives $\frac{1+r^3}{(1+r)^3}T$.

-Then we discard reservoir qubit 1 by thermalizing with one of the cold reservoirs with thermal state $T$, we get Similarly, when we determine local Gibbs state of reservoir qubit 2, we should see that the terms in (\ref{dis2}) give rise to the same terms as those in (\ref{offswap31}) and (\ref{dis1}) , where the first 2 terms in (\ref{dis2}) give $T^3$ while the third one gives $\frac{1+r^3}{(1+r)^3}T$.
+Then we discard reservoir qubit 1 by thermalising with one of the cold reservoirs with thermal state $T$, we get Similarly, when we determine local Gibbs state of reservoir qubit 2, we should see that the terms in (\ref{dis2}) give rise to the same terms as those in (\ref{offswap31}) and (\ref{dis1}) , where the first 2 terms in (\ref{dis2}) give $T^3$ while the third one gives $\frac{1+r^3}{(1+r)^3}T$.

-Finally, we discard reservoir qubit by thermalizing with one of the cold reservoirs with thermal state $T$ and we can easily see that, when we trace out the target system and reservoir qubits 1, 2, the terms in (\ref{dis3}) give rise to the same terms as those in (\ref{offswap31}), (\ref{dis1}) and (\ref{dis2}).
+Finally, we discard reservoir qubit by thermalising with one of the cold reservoirs with thermal state $T$ and we can easily see that, when we trace out the target system and reservoir qubits 1, 2, the terms in (\ref{dis3}) give rise to the same terms as those in (\ref{offswap31}), (\ref{dis1}) and (\ref{dis2}).

-And the whole procedure can be generalized to shceme with arbitrary number of reservoirs, the conclusion will still hold.
-The key is that discarding a subsystem from the $N+1$-qubit quantum correlated sytsem by thermalizing it with a reservoir with thermal state $T$ in the quantum-controlled-SWAP of thermal qubits scheme won't change the ratio of $T^3$(so does $\frac{1+r^3}{(1+r)^3}T$) terms among all terms in the local Gibbs states of target system and reservoir qubits.
+And the whole procedure can be generalised to shceme with arbitrary number of reservoirs, the conclusion will still hold.
+The key is that discarding a subsystem from the $N+1$-qubit quantum correlated sytsem by thermalising it with a reservoir with thermal state $T$ in the quantum-controlled-SWAPs of thermal qubits scheme won't change the ratio of $T^3$ (so does $\frac{1+r^3}{(1+r)^3}T$) terms among all terms in the local Gibbs states of target system and reservoir qubits.